-Using the fuzzy RKD approach, I find that increases in FMAP-a proxy for Medicaid generosity-significantly lowers household income at the bottom quantiles of the household income distribution-the part of the income distribution that has the highest incidence of Medicaid eligibility.
+Using the fuzzy RKD approach, I find that the impact of FMAP on household income is more pronounced at the lower end of the household income distribution and on household income of female heads.
+Increases in FMAP significantly lower household income at the bottom quantiles of the household income distribution-the part of the income distribution that has the highest incidence of Medicaid eligibility.
 A one percentage point increase in FMAP is associated with a 3-6 percent decline in household income at the 20th percentile of the household income distribution and 4-11 percent reduction in total income of prime-age single female heads.
 The RKD estimates are small and insignificant for groups typically not affected by Medicaid-for example, upper quantiles of the household income and earnings distribution, and married couples without children.